Annual breakdown cover or Single Trip? Our guide helps you choose.

 There’s only one thing worse than your motorcycle breaking down and that’s your motorcycle breaking down while you’re in a foreign country.

 Sure, even with a European policy, if your motorcycle breaks down it’ll still be a massive ball-ache and really put a downer on your trip but with a quality assistance package in place, it doesn’t mean the end of your holiday.
 You’ll be given roadside assistance or whisked to a local garage where they can fix your bike.
-In the worst case scenario, your bike will be recovered back to the UK, saving you a couple of grand in the process.
+In the worst case scenario, your bike will be recovered back to the UK, saving you hundreds, possibly even thousands of pounds in the process.

 Of all the things to skimp on before a European motorcycle trip, the £40 it costs for European cover isn’t one of them.
 Hopefully you’ll never need it but it could be the best £40 you’ve ever spent.

 A comprehensive Euro breakdown policy that can be bought as an annual policy or pay-as-you-go cover.
-Complete roadside reassurance with 24/7 English-speaking helpline, any vehicle covered any age, spans 44 countries across Europe.
-Alternative accommodation and onward travel arrangements.
-5-star rated by Defaqto.
+Complete roadside reassurance with 24/7 English-speaking helpline, any age or make of vehicle covered.
+The cover spans 44 countries across Europe.
+Comes complete with alternative accommodation and onward travel arrangements and it’s 5-star rated by Defaqto.

-The basics you need to understand before you take our a policy.
+The basics you need to understand before you take out a policy from any provider.

 Most of the major providers will cover you from as little as one-day and up to 90-days on a ‘single-trip’ policy.
 If you’re going away for a week (or even up to a fortnight) then a single-trip policy is likely to be the cheapest breakdown cover.